 Youth and young adults who experience homelessness may also be survivors of sex or labor trafficking in cities, suburbs, rural communities, and American Indian Reservations across the country.
-Research from numerous studies has found trafficking rates among youth and young adults experiencing homelessness range from 19% to 40%.
+Numerous studies have found trafficking rates among youth and young adults experiencing homelessness range from 19% to 40%.

 Some youth experiencing homelessness are even more vulnerable to trafficking than these numbers suggest, and interviews with youth illustrate some common themes and pathways:

-- Homelessness and trafficking begin early, often well before age 18.
+- Early trauma, such as homelessness and exploitation, begins early, often well before age 18.

 Using this research, policymakers, service providers, and advocates can and must bring about change to meet young people’s basic needs to prevent and address homelessness and trafficking.